aliaksandrminsk/reactquery-mobx-task/README.md

 # React Query - MobX - task Example

 Simple example of [React Query](https://react-query.tanstack.com/).
-Using React Query, we can fetch, cache, and update data in React-based applications.
+Using React Query, we can fetch, cache, and update data in React-based applications without mutating the global state.

 To run the package.

 ```
 git clone https://github.com/aliaksandrminsk/reactquery-mobx-task.git